nova-pkgs/python/Doc/distutils/introduction.rst

 module distribution
    a collection of Python modules distributed together as a single downloadable resource and meant to be installed *en masse*.
-Examples of some well-known module distributions are NumPy, SciPy, Pillow, or mxBase.
+Examples of some well-known module distributions are Numeric Python, PyXML, Pillow, or mxBase.
 (This would be called a *package*, except that term is already taken in the Python context: a single module distribution may contain zero, one, or many Python packages.)